2BAD/bitrix/README.md

 > Should I check payloads `error` properties for errors?

 You shouldn't.
-Catch rejections instead, as the library will check it and reject if there are any errors in a payload.
+Catch rejections instead, as the library will reject if there are any errors in a payload.

 > I need to call a Bitrix method which isn't supported yet

-Use appropriate provided low-level client methods, like that:
+Use appropriate low-level client methods, like so:

 ```ts
 bitrix.get<SomeNewMethodType>('some.new.get.method' as any, { ID: 77 })